 Genre: Avant-Garde Classical

-So, after my initial listen left me similarly tepid, I decided to give Enescu’s Chamber Symphony a second chance.
+After an initial listen left me similarly tepid, I decided to give Enescu’s Chamber Symphony a second chance.
 After all, the piece’s reputation has been held in high esteem ever since that subsequent performance.
 Might I be similarly swayed?

 Le Marteau sans Maître